pmem/pmemkv/README.md

 `pmemkv` does not currently provide install packages, but our
 <a href="https://github.com/pmem/pmemkv/blob/master/INSTALLING.md">installation</a> guide
-provides detailed instructions, including configuring DAX and pool sets.
+provides detailed instructions, including use of experimental engines and pool sets.

 <ul>
 <li><a href="https://github.com/pmem/pmemkv/blob/master/INSTALLING.md#building_from_sources">Building From Sources</a></li>